 We use this notion of computation - which correctly reflects (some) real-world computations - to give a first formal security definition.

 Definition 2 (Secrecy).
-A process P does not ensure the secrecy of a message s if there exist closed processes A and Q, a channel c and a term s' such that:
+We say that a process P does not ensure the secrecy of a message s when there exist closed processes A and Q, a channel c and a term s' such that: